fossas/fossa-cli/docs/references/strategies/languages/scala/sbt.md

 ## Project Discovery

-Directories that contain `build.sbt` files are treated as sbt projects. `fossa-cli` subsequently executes, `sbt --no-colors --batch makePom` command, to infer associated targets.
+Directories that contain build.sbt files are treated as sbt project entry points.

+After finding an sbt entry point, FOSSA CLI then runs `sbt --no-colors --batch makePom` to infer the target to scan.

+Each target listed by the entrypoint is a different target scanned by FOSSA.

 ## Analysis